 In 2017 our Outreach Team Offering of Letters theme is “Doing Our part to End Hunger”.
 We are supporting the organization “Bread for the World”.
 Click for link to Bread for the World website.

-Our Outreach Team presented it’s first Outreach Sunday on April 24, 2016 – thank you to those who attended, participated and donated change for the children we support.
-Photo below: Outreach Team collects change on Outreach Sunday 2016.
+Our Outreach Team presented it’s 2nd Outreach Sunday on April 30, 2017 – thank you to those who attended, participated and donated change for the children we support.
+Photo below: Outreach Team collects change & speaks during the Invitation to Share on Outreach Sunday 2017.

 Our Mission Outreach Team bulletin board provides information and letters from those we support in mission outreach – located in the hallway by the Library & Pastor Addie’s office.
 Volunteerism is a source of our strength and, as such, we encourage hands-on participation by all members of the congregation, so they can experience the joy of helping others in need.